Rank | Picture | Name | Rating | Shop |

 4. Palram Nature Series Mythos Hobby Greenhouse

-Polycarbonate panels with four-millimeter twin walls are virtually unbreakable and offers up 99.9% UV protection.
-The aluminum frame is one of my favorite features as well as the rain gutters, roof vent and locking door.
+Polycarbonate panels with four-millimeter twin walls are virtually unbreakable and offer up to 99.9% UV protection.
+The aluminum frame is one of my favorite features as well as the rain gutters, roof vent, and locking door.

 This model also comes with a steel base frame to keep your greenhouse exactly where you want it and a variety of size options, so you get the one that is right for you.